lc-studios-mc/scp-dystopia-2.0-attempt/INSTALL.md

-# 📥 How to Installation
+# 📥 How to Install

-This page explains how you can install the SCP: Dystopia addon on your Minecraft.
+This page explains how you can install the SCP: Dystopia addon on your Minecraft Bedrock.

-## The normie way
+If you want it in development state without waiting for a proper release, go to the [Advanced](#advanced) section.

-- Supported on:
+## Installing a normal release

-  - PC
+1. Download the addon file (name ends with `.mcaddon`)
-  - Android
+1. Open the file, Minecraft should automatically install it for you.
-  - iOS
+1. Add the addon to your world and play!

-  - (I don't care about consoles)
+## Advanced

-- Very easy
+### Prerequisites

-- Only via a proper release
+- Operating system:

-## The advanced way
+  - Windows

-- Requires a Windows PC
+  - Linux
-- Always able to get the latest state
+- Environment to play Minecraft Bedrock
-- **You don't have to wait for an official release**
+  - You can play it on Linux via [mcpelauncher](https://minecraft-linux.github.io/) (It's not pirating, btw!)